ahmadajmi/furnish/README.md

 #### Installation

-Make sure to you have node installed then
+Make sure you have Node.js installed then the following commands to

+Install Node packages

 ```
 npm install
 ```

+Install Bower packages

 ```
 bower install